matanmar/bank-the-number/README.md

 # bank-the-number
 bank the number and get to 100 points before the other player.
-This app was builed with JS, HTML and CSS
+This small app was builed with JS, HTML and CSS

-This project was done using only JS, HTML ans CSS. no third-Party Libraries.
+I mainly parctice my HTML and CSS skills and DOM manipulation.

-to run this just download code and vie terminal run "live-server"
+To run this just download code and vie terminal run "live-server".